vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 $major-twelfth:    3;
 $double-octave:    4;
 ```

+#### Attention!
+Make sure to import Bourbon first because the variables are defined there and not in Neat.
+Also, if you decide that you want to change the width of your column via a different variable for your modular scale you should not forget to change this unit in your gutters as well (more info in the next section about **gutter**).

 Let’s compare the different modular scales for a default 12-column grid.
 Not all of them result in sensible choices but take a look and see if someting pops out that you like: